-Ecotourism is overreaching at its finest and calls upon inter-sectoral alliances and respect among a mix of stakeholders.
+Ecotourism is overreaching at its finest and calls upon inter-sectoral alliances and respect among a mix of players, aka stakeholders.

 Imagine these goals as three overlapping circles.
 If a project or service met all three criteria, it would hit the bull’s eye.
 To use another sports term, it’s akin to scoring a hat trick.

 This three circle model illuminates not only what is ecotourism, but what can become ecotourism.
 If tourism aspires toward ecotourism, this model allows players to figure out how to collaborate and share individual and collective strengths.

 This model is similar to the idea behind ‘triple bottom line’ but frankly, we think the term makes ecotourism a tool of the accountants, rather than that of entrepreneurs.